citp/privacy-policy-historical/c/co/con/contracthireandleasing.com.md

-If you wish to exercise any of these rights, please contact us at info@contracthireandleasing.com or Really Good Domains Ltd, Domain House, 4 Watchgate, Newby Road, Hazel Grove, Stockport, SK7 5DB.
+If you wish to exercise any of these rights, please contact us at info@leasing.com or Leasing.com Group Ltd, Domain House, 4 Watchgate, Newby Road, Hazel Grove, Stockport, SK7 5DB.

-## We may make changes to our privacy policy
+### We may make changes to our privacy policy

 Any changes we make to our privacy policy in the future will be posted on this website and notified to you the first time you access our website following such change.

-## Your right to make a complaint in respect of our use of your personal information
+### Your right to make a complaint in respect of our use of your personal information

 You have the right to complain in respect of our use of your personal data.
 If you are a UK resident, your complaint would normally be addressed to the Information Commissioner’s Office.
 Please contact us before you escalate your complaint.

-## You can contact us in respect of your personal information
+### You can contact us in respect of your personal information

-Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to Really Good Domains Ltd, Domain House, 4 Watchgate, Newby Road, Hazel Grove, Stockport, SK7 5DB.
-Our contact is Michaela Syzling and she can be contacted at michaelas@reallygooddomains.com.
+Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to Leasing.com Group Ltd, Domain House, 4 Watchgate, Newby Road, Hazel Grove, Stockport, SK7 5DB.
+Our contact is Michaela Syzling and she can be contacted at Michaela.syzling@leasing.com.

+## Cookie Policy and Your Privacy

-At ContractHireAndLeasing.com we use cookies to help improve our website and make your browsing experience more useful, more relevant and tailored to you.
+At Leasing.com we use cookies to help improve our website and make your browsing experience more useful, more relevant and tailored to you.
 In order to comply with recent legislation and in the interests of transparency, we have updated our privacy policy to give you clearer information on the way we use technology such as cookies and how they affect your privacy.

-## What are Cookies?
+### What are Cookies?

 Cookies are small encrypted text files that are stored on your computer or other device by our websites.
 They are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

-## Types of Cookies
+### Types of Cookies

  **Session Cookies**